boltops-tools/pipedream/docs/_docs/dsl/pipeline.md

 title: Pipeline DSL
 nav_text: Pipeline
 categories: dsl
-nav_order: 10
+nav_order: 11
 ---

-The pipeline DSL allows you to define the stages and actions within that stage with only a few lines of code.
-In the Quick Start, we define a very short pipeline for as a simple example.
+The pipeline DSL allows you to define the Stages and Actions within that Stage with only a few lines of code.
+In the [Quick Start]({% link quick-start.md %}), we define a very short pipeline to keep the introduction simple.
 Here we'll show more of the DSL power.

 ```ruby
 stage "Source" do